Nokocchi/zoo-builder-game/README.md

   - ✅ When holding an item and clicking outside inventory, drop whole stack in overworld
   - ✅ When not inventory not open and item is selected in hotbar and you press Q, drop one from stack in overworld
   - Right click item to split stack in half
+  - Reuse the same script for hotbar, inventory and chests (or at least avoid duplication when possible)
 - **Simple Hotbar**
   - ✅ Show some of your most used items
   - ✅ One item in the hotbar is always highlighted - can be switched by scrolling with mouse